Frank Brangwyn: Later life

 The rejection of the Panels by the Lords caused a lasting depression in Brangwyn.
 He became increasingly pessimistic and a hypochondriac and began disposing of his possessions during the 1930s.
 Brangwyn donated many of his own and other artworks to museums and galleries in Britain and Europe including the British Museum and the William Morris Gallery.
 In 1936 he presented Bruges with over 400 works, now in the Arents House Museum.
 In return Bruges made him Citoyen d'Honneur de Bruges, only the third time the award had been given.
 The two battle scenes rejected by the House of Lords were donated to the National Museum Wales as part of a large group of gifts he made to the museum between 1929 and 1935.
 Brangwyn specified precisely where in the museum's Main Hall the works were to be hung and they remain there today.
 In 1944, he recovered and secured designs by Frederic Shields for the Chapel of the Ascension built by Herbert Horne, which was destroyed in 1940 during the London Blitz.
 In 1950, one of his last works provided illustrations for the book Sixty Years of Yachts by Herbert Julyan, a good friend.

 In his final years Brangwyn lived as a recluse at Ditchling in East Sussex.
-Brangwyn died on 11 June 1956 at his home in Ditchling.
-Brangwyn was buried in St Mary's Catholic Cemetery, Kensal Green.
+He died there on 11 June 1956 and was buried in St Mary's Catholic Cemetery, Kensal Green.

 In 1952 Clifford Musgrave estimated that Brangwyn had produced over 12,000 works.
 Brangwyn's mural commissions would cover over 22000 sqft of canvas, he painted over 1,000 oils, over 660 mixed media works (watercolours, gouache), over 500 etchings, about 400 wood engravings and woodcuts, 280 lithographs, 40 architectural and interior designs, 230 designs for furniture, and 20 stained-glass panels and windows.